 I’m a relative newcomer to Peterborough, having only lived in the city since 1982.
 For me, social history is the fascinating aspect, be that of Peterborough, or my home town of Spalding in Lincolnshire.
 In my role as secretary of the Society, I am faced with the annual challenge of sourcing speakers for our meetings.
 I am delighted to tell you that we have some excellent speakers over the coming months, and I would be so pleased to welcome you to a meeting.

 I took up my role of Treasurer in November 2015 after having been a member of the Society for a number of years.
 I am not a Peterborian, having moved to the city in 1998, but have a keen interest in its history as well as in its future.
-My home is in Orton Waterville.
-In my role I am responsible for maintaining the financial records of the Society and providing advice to the Committee.
-As a member of the Society I enjoy continually learning more and more of the history of our great city.
+My home is in Werrington.
+In my role, I am responsible for maintaining the financial records of the Society and providing advice to the Committee.
+As a member of the Society, I enjoy continually learning more and more of the history of our great city.

 Annette MartinMembership Secretary

-I work as a Finance Officer for Peterborough City Council and I am Peterborough born and bred.
+I am Peterborough born and bred, now retired after 26 years working for Peterborough City Council.
 I have been researching my family history on and off for the past 30 years and that in turn has led to an interest in local and social history.
 Peterborough has changed so much over the last 50 years, it’s fascinating to track those changes and the effect they have had on the town.
 Our talks are interesting and enlightening and the outdoor visits in the summer are a bonus!

 Peter ClarksonPublicity Officer